-A Neuroscience Project Pushes To Include More African Americans In Brain Research
+Neuroscience Has A Whiteness Problem.
+This Research Project Aims To Fix It

 His family had migrated from West Africa, which meant anything he discovered might not apply to them.

-Dzirasa also realized that people with his genetic background were missing not only from genetic research, but from the entire field of brain science.
+Dzirasa also realized that people with his genetic background were missing not only from genetic research but from the entire field of brain science.

 "It was a really crushing moment for me," he says.